 Some of the most common symptoms of avoidant personality disorder include:

-- Avoiding social situations or contact with others
+- Avoiding social situations or contact with other people

 - Having an obsession and overwhelming fear of being criticised, rejected or ridiculed

-- Feelings of inferiority, or as though no-one will want to talk to you, meaning that you are often quiet, shy and inhibited in social situations
+- Feelings of inferiority, which cause you to be quiet, shy and inhibited in social situations

 - Worrying that you may cry, blush or do something wrong in social situations

-- Unwilling to try new things for fear of being embarrassed in front of other people
+- Being unwilling to try new things for fear of being embarrassed in front of others